 With the importance of the University of Indiana to this town, (the approximately 40,000 students are half the city population), the Indiana Daily Student newspaper is another good source of information.
-BloomingtonOnline is an alternative events and local listings site.
-The Ryder is a magazine and an arthouse film series that screens at IU theaters.
+BloomingtonOnline has on online directory of local listings.
+The Ryder is a local magazine with an arthouse film series that screens at IU theaters.

 The Kinsey Institute continues it's work to advance sexual health and knowledge at Morrison Hall, on the campus of the University of Indiana.
 They do research, maintain a library, archives and collections of materials; also an art gallery - some of which can be seen online.
 See their website to participate in ongoing studies.

 The Quarryland Men's Chorus, a vocal music group for gay and bisexual men and their allies in South Central Indiana, has two concerts each year and performs at community events across the region.

 The Indiana University LGBT Culture Center welcomes potential or current students, curious friends, concerned parents, or just those who have an interest in queer issues at this friendly campus.
 Sigma Phi Beta at IU is a social fraternity for gay, straight, bisexual and transgender male college students.